Automated Speed Enforcement FAQs

 Maryland Law restricts the recording of images in school zones to Monday through Friday, from 6 AM to 8 PM.

 Daily, a speed monitoring system operator must successfully perform the manufacturer–specified self–test of the speed monitoring system prior to producing a recorded image.
-The cameras will only operate if all the components passed the manufacturer–specified self–test.

 Maryland Law requires ASE equipment to undergo an annual calibration check performed by an independent calibration laboratory.

 Maryland Law dictates that the automated speed enforcement fine may not exceed $40.
-The citation is a civil penalty, which means that no points are assessed.

 Fines can be paid by phone, by web or by mail.
-Please follow the instructions for payment listed on the citation.

 Unpaid citations are subject to additional consequences, including vehicle registration non-renewal or suspension and collection action.

 You may contest a citation by requesting a court date.
 The request form on the back of the citation must be completed and returned no later than five (5) days prior to the due date printed on the citation.
-The scheduled court date information will be mailed back to the violator.

-If you want to request the speed monitoring system operator to be present and testify at the hearing, you are required to mail a separate request in writing no later than twenty (20) days before your scheduled hearing date.
+to be present and testify at the hearing, you are required to mail a separate request

 The registered owner MUST provide a copy of the police report for the stolen vehicle or plates detailing that the vehicle or tag was stolen prior to the violation.